minetest-mods/minetest-mods.github.io/README.md

 The original author of the mod should be the one submitting it to the minetest-mods project.
 Only in exigent circumstances will a mod fork be allowed, and admins reserve the right to refuse mod forks at their discretion.
+In general, forks are only allowed if the original author clearly no longer maintains the project, and if the project has been properly licensed by the original author, and last, that the project license has remained unchanged in the fork.

 Modpacks (groups of mods bundled together) are not permitted in minetest-mods, as they make management more difficult and prevent users from installing only parts of of a